po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/10-Stu_Conditional-Statements/README.md

-# 🏗️Create an Algorithm Using Conditional Statements
+# 🏗️ Create an Algorithm Using Conditional Statements

 Work with a partner to implement the following user story: